Website monitoring

 - Custom Email Address - Send alerts to any email address

-- Smart Throttling - Prevents notification spam during extended outages
+- Throttling - Prevents notification spam during extended outages

 - Check Intervals - Choose how often to check your site (1, 3, 5, 10, 15, 30, or 60 minutes)